SoftUni/Programming-Basics-Book-Java-EN/chapter-07-complex-loops.md

 ![](assets/chapter-7-1-images/00.While-loop-01.png)

-The following is a series of sample problems, the solution of which will help us better understand the use of the **`while`** loop.
+The following is a series of examples, the solution of which will help us better understand the use of the **`while`** loop.

 ### Example: Sequence of 2k+1 numbers

 Write a program that prints all **numbers ≤ n** from the sequence: **1, 3, 7, 15, 31**, …, having in mind that each next number = **previous number \* 2 + 1**.

-Here is how we can solve the problem:
+Here is how we can solve the task:

 * We create a variable **`num`** for the current number to which we assign an initial **value of 1**.
 * We put the **current number <= n** as the loop condition.